THE GOLDFISH BOWL

 In the growing euphoria of the roaring twenties with its rising stock market, early on a day at five in the morning I arrived in this world - the fifth child in what was to become a family of ten children.

-But then, the stock market hit its highest level ever in September 1929.
+But then, the stock market hit its highest level to date in September 1929.
 A high that preceded the worst stock market crash in stock market history.
 A high that would not be reached again until twenty-five years later.
-A high just before bankers lead the economy into the abyss.
+A high reached as bankers lead the economy into the abyss.

 The house the family moved into faced east, and it was at the end of the building line in Brooklyn.
-It looked out at a sandlot baseball field across a wide dirt road called Schenectady Avenue.
+It looked out at a sandlot baseball field across a wide dirt road called Schenectady Avenue, also known as East 47th Street.
 It remained a dirt road until well after World War Two.
 The ball field was soon displaced in the early 1930's by a low cost depression style row-house development.

-What should have been a happy ‘forever after’ world for my parents became a struggle to keep house and home on a supportable basis.
+What should have been a happy ‘forever-after’ world for my parents became a struggle to keep house and home on a supportable basis as the banks instituted their interest only payment scam.
 Dad managed to survive the failure of his butcher shop as a result of people not paying their bills.
 He managed to gain employment with an A&P super market in their butcher department.
-Mom, managed the house and the children as the banks instituted their interest only payment scam.
+Mom, managed the house and the children.
 An extremely resourceful and exceptionally wise lady she handled the difficulties with a rare skill.

-The family was typically patriotic-American oriented.
+The family was typically patriotic American oriented.
 Dad had survived being in the navy aboard a destroyer that was torpedoed in the Atlantic Ocean.
-However, he did manage to become a chief cook as lucky result of having been a butcher before his time in the navy.
+However, he did manage to become a chief cook as a lucky result of having been a butcher before his time in the navy.
 He began his navy career as a coal-heaver working below decks in the ship’s boiler room.
-Four-on/four-off was the routine.
+Four on four off was the routine.
 During one of off duty periods he wandered by the galley where the cook was struggling with a side of beef, and he was making stew meat out of it.
 Dad volunteered to ‘dress’ it down for him.
-The cook knowing a good thing when he saw it served the Captain a nice prime-cut steak for dinner.
+The cook knowing a good thing when he saw it served the Captain a nice prime cut steak for dinner.
 The captain immediately asked how this unusual bill of fare materialized as opposed to the regular stew meat and chop meat.
 When the cook related the episode with dad the captain immediately ordered him re-assigned to galley duty.